mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 ### Monitoring Your Temperature and Fluid Intake
 From the time you start receiving your chemotherapy, your caregiver must take your temperature every 4 hours while you are away from the Outpatient BMT Clinic and monitor all of the fluids you drink.
 Your caregiver will write this information in the *Temperature and Oral Intake Diary*.
 A sample page from the diary is included at the back of this guide.

-Your NP will give your caregiver a thermometer and will show him or her how to use it.
-Your NP will show both of you how to use the diary.
+Your nurse will give your caregiver a thermometer and will show him or her how to use it.
+Your nurse will show both of you how to use the diary.

 If your temperature is 100.4&deg;F (38&deg;C) or higher, your caregiver needs follow the instructions on your BMT Emergency Guide; if it is between 8:00 am and 8:00 pm call the Outpatient BMT Clinic at (212) 639-2399.
 If it is after 8:00 pm call (212) 639-2000 and ask for the doctor covering bone marrow transplant.

 You should drink 2 liters or 64 fluid ounces of fluids each day.
 Try to drink steadily throughout the day&mdash;little and often.

 Your caregiver should bring the diary to the clinic each day.
-Your NP will review the diary with you.
+Your NP will review the diary with and your caregiver you each day at the clinic.

 ### Rest Day
 The day between your chemotherapy and your transplant day is a rest day.
 This rest day allows the chemotherapy drug to work and then leave your body.
 When you receive your stem cells, there will be no trace of the chemotherapy drug in your body, so the transplanted stem cells will not be harmed.